How is herpes simplex caught and passed on?

 Can my children catch herpes from me?

-Parents do not need to worry about passing on genital herpes to their children because it is caught through direct skin contact with the affected place when symptoms are present and not from hands or objects.
+Parents do not need to worry about passing on their genital herpes to children because it is caught through direct skin contact with the affected place when symptoms are present and not from hands or objects.
 Even sharing a bath with small children is not a problem because herpes simplex virus is not transmitted in water.
 (See here for pregnancy and childbirth – which is a different issue.)